 For a multitude of reasons.
 The two biggest ones are 1) It’s a loss for the original artist/company: every doll purchased elsewhere hurts them.
 They don’t profit from dolls as much as you’d think.
 2) The counterfeiter makes money off of the originals and uses it to not only pay themselves but also to buy more dolls to copy, and to sabotage the original companies’ sales.

 You should also note that importing counterfeit goods is illegal in most countries.
 It varies by country but for example in Finland importing and selling bootlegs is illegal and if customs catches you in the act you will be fined and the package will be destroyed.
+You also are not allowed to sell counterfeit good in most online-market based platforms.
 In some countries it’s also illegal to own and buy them.

 Why are original dolls so expensive then?
 If recasters can sell them for so cheap, why can’t the original artists?

 True, most dolls are very expensive.
 But original artists are businesses too and running a business is not just about gaining back the materials from a product.
+I already adressed the cheaper material but there’s a lot more to selling a doll than that.
 Sculpting a doll from head to toe can take from a few weeks to years or more, depending on how much they fine-tune the product.
 After the doll is finally complete, the artist/company will have to style the doll and market it in order for the customers to find it.
 When you buy an original doll, you also pay the artist for their time and experience, as well as expenses needed to run the business.
 Taxation is very harsh for artist businesses in many countries and despite the high price, there’s not much money that is left over and goes into the original pocket.

 Just as a point to note: the origin of the artist makes a huge difference in the price.
 I’m located in Finland and if I were a small business owner selling BJDs, I’d likely have to price a 45cm doll at 700-800 Euros to make any sort of profit.
 Our taxes are high, our cost of living is high, businesses get all sorts of extra bills for insurance and pension, dolls are very labor intensive etc. After all the money that goes elsewhere, that price might cover the hourly wage that it takes to cast and pack the doll up, but not the doll making itself and there would be barely any profit left for the business itself.
 (I’d actually love to look into it more and and get actual price quotes, but I don’t have the time.)